Hadzee/Contact-List_Automation/Documentation/Phone Number Bug.md

 ## Steps to Reproduce

-1. execute an API test where i;s required t add a phone number (while adding a contact)
+1. execute an API test where it's required to add a phone number (while adding a contact)
 2. Create a new contact with the same phone number format, example: "'(800) 697-5856'"

 ## Expected Result